Neufund/ESOP/README.md

 ## Smart Contracts
 ### `ESOP` contract
 `ESOP` smart contracts handles employees' lifecycle, manages options' pool and handles conversion offer via calling provided implementation of options conversion contracts.
-Implementation is pretty straightforward and functions more or less correspond to provisions in legal wrapper.
+Implementation is pretty straightforward and functions more or less correspond to provisions in ESOP Terms & Conditions Document.
 Terminology is also preserved.
 All non-const functions return "logic" errors via return codes and can throw only in case of generic problems like no permission to call a function or invalid state of smart contracts.
 Return codes correspond to `ReturnCode` event, in case of `OK` return code, specific event is logged (like `EmployeeSignedToESOP`).
 I hope `revert` opcode gets implemented soon!
 `ESOP` aggregates the following contracts:
 * `OptionsCalculator` which handles all options calculations like computing vesting, fadeout etc. and after configuring provides just a set of public constant methods.